inkarkat/vim-UnconditionalPaste/README.md

                             the command line, try defining
                                 :cnoremap <C-c> <C-c>
                             or redefine the mapping.
+    CTRL-R CTRL-I {0-9a-z"%#*+/:.-}
+                            Insert the contents of a register inline (inner newline characters and indent are kept, only leading and trailing removed).

     CTRL-R CTRL-C CTRL-C {0-9a-z"%#*+/:.-}
                             Insert the contents of a register characterwise; any